 - Review email templates.
 Make sure at least one of your emails explains what the customer will *lose* by allowing their subscription to expire.
 After successfully delivering to the inbox (Churn Buster delivery rates are extremely high), this is often the highest impact element of a dunning email.
 While a marketing email encourages a prospect to opt-in, to gain something your company offers, a dunning email asks a customer not to opt-out, to avoid loss of service.

 - Upgrade your Churn Buster plan.
 Take advantage of automated charge retries before each email is sent, to quietly clear more payments without requiring an updated card.
 This feature is available on Grow and Optimize plans.

-Passive churn is a grim reality for subscription-based business models.
-However with the right followup process in place, we'll make sure it is kept to an absolute minimum.
+Passive churn is a grim reality for the recurring revenue model.
+With the right followup process in place, you can keep churn to an absolute minimum.